MagicalDrizzle/planet-generator/README.md

 - Addition of Ian Mallet's [Climate Simulator](https://space.geometrian.com/calcs/climate-sim.php) biomes color scheme by me (uses `-Z` instead of `-z`)
 - Better version information printing (program will now exit after printing) by me
 - A little progress bar showing progress on creating planets by me

+All my changes are released to the public domain (mostly because I didn't change much of anything).
 ### Original readme file with copyright information
 ```
 ReadMe file for the planet generating program "Planet".